albi3ro/M4/README.md

 ### by Christina Lee,
 ### PhD student at the Okinawa Institute of Science and Technology

-### Checkout <a href="http://albi3ro.github.io/M4/">http://albi3ro.github.io/M4/</a> to get the static blog website version of these jupyter notebooks.
+### Checkout http://albi3ro.github.io/M4/ to get the static blog website version of these jupyter notebooks.

 You thought particle physics and astronomy were the only big fronteirs in physics?
 Well, you thought wrong.